Nationalism, Communism, Socialism and Capitalism: Explained

 - Government decides the allocation of government-owned resources

 ‘Capitalism’ means the society based on individual rights or private ownership is allowed in this type of system.
-It is opposite of socialism.
+It is the opposite of socialism.

 The Macmillan Dictionary of Modern Economics defines capitalism as a: